garrett-sutton/garrett-sutton.github.io/_drafts/lanterne-rouge.md

 within the time cut.
 And even though they have sponsorships and financial incentives to finish the tour, there is truly a sense of pride in just getting to the finish line.
+A good example was aptly Mark Cavendish this year.
+Cav scored his record 35th stage win on stage 5 of this year.
+It would have been easy for him to just be done at that point.
+He's made all of his money in the sport.
+He's accomplished all that you could accomplish in the sport.
+But he continued on and finished in Nice.

+I've likely said it on this blog before, but I think it's important for people to do hard things.
+The way we react in times of adversity shapes how we carry ourselves generally.
+Additionally, the book highlights a NYT article that argues it's good for kids to lose.
+This is similar to doing hard things.
+Sometimes things aren't going to go your way you need to have the mental fortitude to stick it out and keep trying.
+This type of persistence is the reality of the lanterne rouge.

 ## quotes from the book